JoSeTe4ever/LLMozaic/README.md

 Whether you're a busy professional, an entrepreneur, or anyone looking to simplify email and calendar management, Mosaic is here to make your life easier.
 Say goodbye to email overload and the hassle of managing appointments and contacts manually.

+You can manage your email, calendar, and contacts with Mosaic by simply typing or speaking your requests.
+Mosaic will process your instructions and assist you with email, calendar, and contact management.

 ## Features

 Mosaic offers a wide range of features to simplify your life: